ChristheIm/CST315-Operating_Systems_Lecture_and_Lab/Project0/README.md

 The course covers computational resources such as memory, processors, networks, security, and how programming languages, architectures, and operating systems interact.
 The projects are going to be hands-on activities will focus on writing a shell that implements process management, file management, and I/O management.

+### What is in this project folder:
+1) hello.cpp: cpp file to run and create helloexe.o execution file on Linux
+2) helloexe: execution file that is compiled from hello.cpp.
+Executable in Linux
+3) test.sh: contains with five different Linux commands.
+4) project0 word document file: project report